legit-gaming/legit-gaming.github.io/week1/Goals.md

   }
   showAlert();
 ```
+Try creating your own alerts and see what displays on the screen.

-### 8. Use if statements
+### 5. Use if statements

 JavaScript to conditionally run code based on conditions we provide.
 It provides a feature called if statements to help us with this.
-Lets walk through an example.
+Let's walk through an example.

 ```javascript
 var numberOfApples = 5;